mParticle/docs/src/pages/integrations/braze/event/index.md

 ## Braze Web Kit Citical Updates and Timelines

-Braze occasionally makes breaking changes to their SDK, so if you call Braze directly in your code, you may have to update your code to ensure your website performs as expected after mParticle updates to the latest Braze SDKs.
-This section communicates migration steps for customers to make to their codebase to ensure compatibility.
+Braze occasionally makes breaking changes to their SDK, so if you call Braze directly in your code, you will have to update your code to ensure your website performs as expected when updating versions of Braze.

 Customers who implement mParticle via NPM and self-host our SDK can choose when they want to update their code and [@mParticle/web-braze-kit version](https://www.npmjs.com/package/@mparticle/web-braze-kit), but customers who implement mParticle via our snippet/CDN must pay close attention to the following timelines and instructions.